Prophecies attributed to Joseph Smith: Latter Day Saint views

-Non-LDS views
+Non-Latter Day Saint views

-Non-LDS sources note many of Smith's predictions failed to come true.
+Non-Latter Day Saint sources note many of Smith's predictions failed to come true.
 Smith predicted that his firstborn son would one day translate the Golden Plates; the son died in infancy.
 During the Winter of 1829, Smith predicted that a buyer for the Book of Mormon copyright would be found in Canada, though the trip to Canada ultimately failed to result in a buyer.
 Smith later reported that some revelations are "of the devil".

 In 1841, Smith publicly prophesied Missouri Governor Boggs would be assassinated within the year.
 This event occurred within the context of heated conflict between Mormons and Missourians.
 Boggs was shot by an unknown assailant on the evening of May 6, 1842.
 He was seriously injured but survived and lived until 1860, contradicting Smith's prediction.
 Porter Rockwell, an associate and bodyguard of Smith, was arrested on suspicion of the crime but ultimately released as a grand jury found no evidence of his involvement.
 Smith confidants John C. Bennett, Joseph Jackson, and William Law later reported that Smith had ordered Boggs be murdered.

 Smith taught followers that they were living in the "latter days".
 Smith renamed the organization the "Church of Jesus Christ of Latter Day Saints" in 1838.
 In 1843, Smith reported a revelation telling him "Joseph, my son, if thou livest until thou art eighty-five years old, thou shalt see the face of the Son of Man".
 Smith opined "I believe the coming of the Son of Man will not be any sooner than that time".